 Read the Apps do it all for you! section below and use one of those apps to get a better grasp on where your money is currently leaking away.

 Now you know what you are spending, do you want to make any changes?

 Make a list of ways you could save money and decide how important they are.
 You can’t cut your rent easily, but you could stop getting takeaways with a bit of organisation… Don’t plan on cutting everything back to the bare minimum as that’s setting yourself up to fail.

 Sometimes the changes need only be temporary – most adults can manage 6 or even 12 months with no new clothes at all to get blitzing your debt down off to a fast start.

 TIP This could also let you build up an emergency fund that will make future months less stressful.
 If you think that normally £30 a month on clothes will be about right, put that in your budget from the start but plan not to spend it but save it for a while.

-Now you have changed a few things, do you have enough income to pay all the bills, expenses and the minimum debt repayments?
+Now you have changed a few things, do you have enough income to pay all the bills, your daily living expenses and the minimum debt repayments?

 If the answer is Yes, then you have a budget that balances:

 - you may still have a lot of debt. but if you stick to the budget (see How to track what you spend below) you aren’t going to get deeper into debt each month.